Windows App SDK

-Windows App SDK (formerly known as Project Reunion) is a software development kit (SDK) from Microsoft that provides a unified set of APIs and components that can be used to develop desktop applications for both Windows 11 and Windows 10 version 1809 and later.
-The purpose of this project is to offer a decoupled implementation of capabilities which were previously tightly-coupled to the UWP app model.
-Windows App SDK allows native Win32 (USER32/GDI32) or .NET (WPF/WinForms) developers alike a path forward to enhance their apps with modern features.
+Windows App SDK (codenamed Project Reunion) is a "framework package" from Microsoft that provides a unified application programming interface (API) and components that can be used to develop desktop apps for Windows 10 version 1809, Windows Server 2019, and their successors.
+Its purpose is to decouple capabilities that were previously tied to the UWP app model, allowing Win32 or .NET apps to take advantage of them as well.
+It intends to complement, not replace, the Windows SDK.
+It exposes a common API primarily using Windows Runtime, eliminating the tradeoffs which once characterized either app model.

-It follows that Windows App SDK is not intended to replace the Windows SDK.
-By exposing a common application programming interface (API) primarily using the Windows Runtime (WinRT) through generated WinMD metadata, the tradeoffs which once characterized either app model are largely eliminated.
 NuGet packages for version 1.4 were released in August 2023 after approximately four months of development.

 Features and components

 While Microsoft has developed a number of new features, some of the features listed below are abstractions of functionality provided by existing APIs.

 WinUI 3

 Most of the investment into the decoupled UI stack has gone towards bug fixes, improvements to the debugging experience, and simplifying the window management capabilities made possible by switching from CoreWindow.
 An API abstracting USER32/GDI32 primitives known as AppWindow was introduced to expose a unified set of windowing capabilities and enable support for custom window controls.